dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 - M365DSC push

-  Only this pipeline has triggers for continuous integration and is executed every time something is committed to the main branch.
-The pipeline creates the artifacts, applies them to the configured tenants and tests whether the configuration could be applied successfully.
-The next three pipelines are these steps individually.
+Only this pipeline has triggers for continuous integration and is executed to run every time something is committed to the main branch.
+The pipeline creates the artifacts, applies them to the configured tenants and tests whether the configuration has been applied successfully.

+If you want to trigger these steps in individually, you can start one of these pipelines manually:
 - M365DSC test
 - M365DSC apply
 - M365DSC build